 3 – Ice packs for bone spur swelling and pain

 Applying a cold compress on your feet can naturally relieve swelling and pain.
 Place an ice pack or frozen water bottle on your foot for at least 10 minutes at a time.
 If you have a toe bone spur, place the bag on the top of your toes.

 4 – Vitamins and supplements

 Vitamins and minerals are an important defense against bone spurs.
-If you have osteoarthritis, it is important to make sure you are not deficient in calcium.
-Since magnesium and vitamin D are essential for the absorption of calcium, you will also want to be sure your levels of these are not low.
-These vitamins should be obtained through your diet.
+If you have osteoarthritis, it is especially important to make sure you are not deficient in calcium.
+Since magnesium and vitamin D are essential for the absorption of calcium, you will also want to be sure your levels are in the optimal range.
+These vitamins can often be obtained through your diet.
 However, if you’re showing deficiencies, speak with your doctor to determine if supplements are right for you.

 5 – Massage therapy

 Massages are useful for naturally relieving and managing pain.
 To alleviate the pain associated with a heel bone spur, a massage therapist might apply a massage to the calf muscles.
 This stimulates blood circulation which causes the calf muscle to relax, putting less strain under the foot.

 For a massage that you can do yourself, use a small ball and roll it on the bottom of your foot.
 This can be done while you’re working at a desk or on the couch watching television.
 Many people follow this method to bring immediate and lasting relief.

 Create a bone spur treatment plan with Arizona Foot Doctors